-I have had a strong desire to leave clinical practice to pursue teaching for some time.
-Hence, my desire to pursue a doctoral degree from McMaster University.
-With strong aspirations for both research and teaching, I feel I would make a strong candidate for the position.
-I am confident that I have acquired the skill set for teaching in addition to the years of clinical practice that have prepared me for this opportunity.
+Having a long history in clinical practice, I have been thinking about new challenges for the past few years.
+This motivated my enrollment in a PhD program at McMaster to support my transition from full-time practice into new pursuits teaching and research.
+While my experience in academic teaching is limited, I have been highly engaged in post-professional teaching and have had positive experiences teaching in multiple contexts.
+I am excited about the opportunity to help the faculty prepare Western students for today’s practice. .
 My expertise in MSK research are aligned with the programs mission and vision, to provide exemplary educational programs as well as provide outstanding leadership in rehabilitation science at the national and international levels.
 I would look forward to the opportunity to meet to further discuss my experience and answer any questions you may have.

 Paul Parikh, PT, PhD